uphold/fastify-openapi-router-plugin/README.md

 #### `fastify.oas.errors`

-This object contains all error classes that can be thrown by the plugin:
+This object contains all error classes used by the plugin:

-- `UnauthorizedError`: Thrown when all security schemes verification failed.
+- `SecurityHandlerError`: Used to wrap a security handler error.
-- `ScopesMismatchError`: Thrown when the scopes returned by the security handler do not satisfy the scopes defined in the API operation.
+- `ScopesMismatchError`: Used when the scopes returned by the security handler do not satisfy the scopes defined in the API operation.
+- `UnauthorizedError`: Used to indicate that the request is unauthorized, containing a `securityReport`.
+Check the [`securityErrorMapper`](#security-error-mapper) section for more information.

 #### `request.oas`